-An older and sicker population with more complexity

-- The Darzi investigation found that the health of the nation has worsened with an increasing number of people with long term conditions and mental health2 - A significant reduction in patients accessing healthcare during the COVID pandemic, led to the delayed diagnosis of physical and mental health conditions, as well as delayed detection of deteriorating pre-existing conditions2 - Analysis has also revealed that whilst the average length of stay has increased by 10% between 2019/20 and 2023/24, almost all of the increase in length of stay in the last 5 years can be attributed to the increase in complexity of spells

-Regulatory requirements affecting staffing

-- Following the enquiry into Mid-Staffordshire, the Francis Report highlighted the need for safe staffing standards1 - They called for minimum nurse-to-patient ratios and prioritising patient care, establishing clear care standards and fostering to prevent future failings in healthcare - Implemented in 2018/19, it appears introduction of safe staffing standards is linked to the large increase in levels of staffing which began in 2018/19 and continued uninterrupted since

-Incentives and coding

-- Suspension of PbR removed linkage of activity and payment in acute which had contributed to productivity in earlier periods - Inconsistent clinical coding in SDEC/ zero-day admissions may have contributed to the observed productivity decline - In comparison, primary care has continued to be incentivised for outcomes and activity (and is the only setting where in the NHS individuals have any incentive) and has high productivity and good data - Community and mental health lack any incentive or link between activity and payment and poor data quality prevention in a time of financial constraint
+An older and sicker population with more complexity The Darzi investigation found that the health of the nation has worsened with an increasing number of people with long term conditions and mental health2 A significant reduction in patients accessing healthcare during the COVID pandemic, led to the delayed diagnosis of physical and mental health conditions, as well as delayed detection of deteriorating pre-existing conditions2 Average length of stay has increased by 10% between 2019/20 and 2023/24, almost all of the increase in length of stay in the last 5 years can be attributed to the increase in complexity of spells Ŕ Regulatory requirements affecting staffing The establishment of safe staffing standards with minimum nurse-to-patient ratios and prioritising patient care, establishing clear care standards to prevent future failings in healthcare1 Implemented in 2018/19, it appears introduction of safe staffing standards for nurses linked to the large increase in levels of staffing which began in 2018/19 and continued uninterrupted since Note that this does not account for the increased number of doctors ••• Incentives and coding Suspension of PbR removed linkage of activity and payment in acute which had contributed to productivity in earlier periods Inconsistent clinical coding in SDEC/ zero-day admissions may have contributed to the observed productivity decline In comparison, primary care has continued to be incentivised for outcomes and activity (and is the only setting where in the NHS individuals have any incentive) and has high productivity and good data Community and mental health have poor quality data and lack any incentive or link between activity and payment X X X X X Challenges associated with recovering productivity Longer lengths of stay and difficulty turning beds around are challenges in recovering acute productivity, influenced by permanent COVID-19 measures and the balance between short and long stayers.
+Reduction in bed capacity has led to rising occupancy rate which has made it harder to ensure patients have appropriate beds.
+Structural challenges make it complex to reallocate funds from acute care to primary and community care Darzi highlighted the number of managers and the degree of turnover of senior managers may have contributed to decline in management capabilities, knowledge and efficiency across the NHS Loss of goodwill and high levels of burnout amongst staff has led to industrial action and increased sick days

-Challenges associated with recovering productivity

-Improving productivity, quality and

-- Longer lengths of stay and difficulty turning beds around are major challenges in recovering acute productivity, influenced by permanent COVID-19 measures and the balance between short and long stayers.
-This is compounded by the fact there has been no increase in occupied bed days owing to no change in physical bed capacity - Structural challenges make it complex to reallocate funds from acute care to primary and community care - Darzi also highlighted the number of managers and the degree of turnover of senior managers may have contributed to decline in management capabilities and knowledge across the NHS.
-A loss of discretionary effort and high training needs of new joiners to perform work as efficiently as those with experience may have contributed to reduced productivity
+Source: 1Report of the Mid Staffordshire NHS Foundation Trust Public Inquiry; 2Independent investigation of the NHS in England (2024); National Quality Board, 'Supporting NHS providers to deliver the right staff, with the right skills, in the right place at the right time.'
+(2016) and NHSE 'Safe staffing guidelines in specific settings' (2018)